-Public Science Day 2013 took place on Harvard Campus.
+Public Science Day 2013 - Boston took place on Harvard Campus.
 In collaboration with the Harvard Museum of Natural History and Harvard's Life Sciences Outreach program, over 110 middle-school students from the city of Chelsea attended the "STEM Careers Fair."
 Presentations by graduate student scientists broadened middle schoolers' perspectives for who scientists are and the paths they take to reach their goals.
 An afternoon "Science Activity Fair" engaged 200 K-5 students from after-school programs, primary local Boys and Girls Clubs, in fun science activities set up within the exhibits of the museum and led by university science students.

-Public Science Day 2011 hosted nearly 375 middle-school students from within the GET SET network of schools at the Air and Space Museum in Washington, DC.
+Public Science Day 2011 - Washington DC hosted nearly 375 middle-school students from within the GET SET network of schools at the Air and Space Museum in Washington, DC.
 There, speakers from the NASA MESSENGER "Mission to Planet Mercury" science team and education/public outreach team presented in the IMAX auditorium.
 Just up the road at AAAS headquarters, 100 high-school students from Idea Public Charter School, another GET SET school, took part in a presentation and lunch with Lynn Fellman, an independent artist bridging science and the humanities by focusing on the intersection of current genomic research, art, and narrative.

-Public Science Day 2010 in San Diego attracted more than 500 local elementary school students to the Ruben H. Fleet science center in San Diego’s Balboa Park for a jam-packed day of science activities and exploration for the 2010 Public Science Day at the AAAS Annual Meeting.
+Public Science Day 2010 - San Diego attracted more than 500 local elementary school students to the Ruben H. Fleet science center in San Diego’s Balboa Park for a jam-packed day of science activities and exploration for the 2010 Public Science Day at the AAAS Annual Meeting.
 The Science Center teamed with local science partners including the San Diego Zoo, San Diego Air & Space Museum, and the San Diego Natural History Museum to offer several hands-on activities highlighting sound wave science, the fundamentals of flight, fossil investigations, and hissing cockroaches.
 Additionally, each student received a grab bag containing hands-on activities to investigate at home.

-Public Science Day 2009 in Chicago, billed as the “Middle School Science Summit on Evolution,” was co-sponsored by AAAS and The Field Museum.
+Public Science Day 2009 - Chicago billed as the “Middle School Science Summit on Evolution,” was co-sponsored by AAAS and The Field Museum.
 To celebrate the 200th anniversary of Darwin’s birth, students explored the museum’s halls and delved into its collections.
 They also learned about evolution from Darwin interpreter Brian “Fox” Ellis.
 In character as a young Darwin, Ellis shared tales from the naturalist’s explorations with more than 200 Chicago-area middle school students.

-Public Science Day 2008 introduced students across Boston to cutting edge research at local universities.
+Public Science Day 2008 - Boston introduced students across Boston to cutting edge research at local universities.
 Scientists and engineers hosted the fourth and fifth grade students, whose schools were already involved with several local initiatives including Boston Mayor Menino’s Step-up, NSF GK12 projects and the Boston Science Partnership.